BlockstreamResearch/bip-frost-dkg/README.md

   eta = pubkeys
   return simplpedpop_finalize(pubkeys, my_pubkey, vss_commit, shares, eta):
 ```

+Note that if the public keys are not distributed correctly or the messages have been tampered with, `Eq(eta)` will fail.
+However, if `Eq(eta)` does fail, then confidentiality of the share may be broken, which makes it even more important to not reuse seeds.

 ### Ensuring Agreement
 TODO: What about replay protection?
 Should Eq also take the ids as inputs (and if yes, as part of x)?